GeeLaw/ahbtr/Literature.md

 ## Broadcast/Revocation Efficiency

 Citations are from `EC:AgrYam20`.
-Missing citations for recovcation schemes.
+The point of these citations is to show the difficulty in improving `|ct| * T_Dec` for AH-BTR, since it naturally implements a broadcast encryption scheme.

 - `poly(k)` is ignored, where `k` is the security parameter.
 - `N` is the total number of users, which, only appearing as `poly(logN)`, is absorbed by `poly(k)` thus ignored in identity-based schemes.